raphico/csapp/notes/ch03_machine_code.md

 In multiplication, `%edx` holds the high-order 32 bits and `%eax` holds the low-order 32-bits of the product.

 In division, `%edx:%eax` stores the dividend.
 For signed division, the high-order bits in `%edx` must be filled by sign-extending `%eax` using the cltd instruction.
 While for unsigned division, `%edx` is filled with zeros.
 The divisor is given as the operand, and the result is split with the quotient in `%eax` and the remainder in `%edx`

+# 3.6 Control

+Not all programs run instructions sequentially, constructs like conditionals, loops, and switches require conditional execution.
+At machine level, this is achieved by testing data and then either altering the control flow (with jumps) or data flow

+## 3.6.1 Condition codes

+The CPU maintains a single condition code register that contains several 1-bit flags, each recording the outcome of a recent arithmetic/logic operation:

+- CF (Carry Flag): set if the most recent operation generated a carry out of the MSB (used to detect unsigned overflow)
+- ZF (Zero Flag): set if the most recent operation yielded zero
+- SF (Sign Flag): set if the most recent operation yielded a negative value
+- OF (Overflow Flag): set if the most recent operation caused a two's complement overflow

+All arithmetic/logic operation set the condition codes, except `leal`, which only computes an effective address.
+For example:

+- XOR: set CF and OF to 0
+- shift operations: set the CF to the last bit shifted out, and OF to 0
+- INC/DEC: set the ZF and OF, but leave the CF unchanged

+CMP instructions behaves like the SUB instructions, but only set condition codes (no destination update).
+It sets ZF to zero if the operands are equal, and the other flags reflect ordering.
+TEST instructions behave similar to the AND instructions but only sets condition codes (no destination is updated).
+Often used to check if a value is zero, negative, positive, or matches a bit mask

+## 3.6.2 Accessing the condition codes

+One common way to use condition codes is with SET instructions, which set a single byte to 0 0r 1 depending on certain flag combinations.
+The instruction suffixes (e.g. `setl`, `setb`) specify the conditions begin tested, not the operand size.
+A SET instruction writes to a single-byte register or memory location, and to obtain 32-bit results, the upper 24 bits must be cleared

+1. Background:
+   - CMP computes $a - b$, (without storing it) and sets condition codes
+   - Then the SET instructions reads those flags and decides whether to write 0 or 1
+2. Equality (`sete` or "set when equal"):
+   - If $a = b$, then $a - b = 0$, so $ZF = 1$
+   - Therefore `sete` just checks the Zero Flag
+3. Signed comparisons (`setl` or "set if less than"):
+   - For signed integers, we can about SF and OF
+   - If no overflow ($OF = 0$): $a < b$, $SF = 1$
+   - If overflow occurs ($OF = 1$): the sense of "less" flips, so you must use $SF$ ^ $OF$
+   - So the processor actually computes $SF$ ^ $OF$ to test signed $<$
+   - Other signed comparisons ($<=$, $>$, $>=$) are built from ZF and SF ^ OF
+4. Unsigned comparisons (`setb` or "set if below"):
+   - For unsigned integers, subtraction sets the CF when $a < b$
+   - So:
+     - Unsigned $<$ uses CF
+     - Unsigned $<=$ uses CF and ZF

+At machine level, values are just bits, so there's no inherent distinction between signed and unsigned types.
+Most arithmetic instructions work the same for both, but some operations (e.g. shifts, multiplication/division, and comparisons) require different instructions or use different condition codes to handle signed and unsigned values correctly